Professional Degree – 1st Cycle Quality Management

 A crucially important emphasis will be given on understanding contemporary approaches, models, and tools used by exemplary organizations in their daily practices.

 The first cycle professional degree in Quality Management lasts for three years (six semesters) and is awarded with 180 ECTS.
-The programme is formed between common compulsory/required courses (1st, 2nd, 3rd year) and elective courses (2nd and 3rd year).
-In the fifth semester students choose one of two modules.
-Each module includes three modular courses.
-The sixth semester is intended for interning in a chosen organization as well as writing and defending the undergraduate diploma thesis.
-In the course of studies, students complete 25 courses, an internship, and the study concludes with an undergraduate diploma thesis.
+The programme is formed between common 20 compulsory/required courses and 5 elective courses, an internship, and the undergraduate diploma thesis.

 |5||A|| Business English 1 / Business German 1